Best Foodvisor Alternative in 2026

 Other Alternatives We Considered

 Cronometer ($54.95/yr Gold or free, ±5.2% MAPE) — Database-driven, no photo AI.
-Right for users wanting analytical depth. ~84-nutrient micronutrient tracking and lab biomarker import.
+Right for users wanting analytical depth and the most accurate non-photo option.

-Migration: How to Switch from Foodvisor to Cal AI
+Migration: How to Switch from Foodvisor to PlateLens

 - Cancel Foodvisor subscription (App Store → Subscriptions → Foodvisor → Cancel).
-The cancellation processes on your renewal date; existing access continues until then.
+Cancellation processes on your renewal date; existing access continues until then.

-- Cal AI onboarding asks for goals, current weight, dietary preferences, and target macros.
-The setup takes 5-10 minutes.
-Photo AI begins immediately after onboarding.
+- PlateLens onboarding asks for goals, current weight, dietary preferences, and target macros.
+Setup takes 5-10 minutes.
+Photo AI is available immediately.

 - Weight history transfers via Apple Health if both apps are connected to HealthKit.
-Set up Apple Health integration in Cal AI before deleting Foodvisor.
+Connect Apple Health in PlateLens before deleting Foodvisor.

 - Recipe rebuild.
-If you saved frequent home meals as recipes in Foodvisor, manually rebuild them in Cal AI.
-The recipe builder is straightforward but the work isn’t avoidable.
+If you saved frequent home meals as recipes in Foodvisor, manually rebuild them in PlateLens.
+The recipe builder is straightforward.

 Where Foodvisor Still Excels

-The strongest case for staying on Foodvisor: you eat European cuisines regularly, you’re price-sensitive, and the 3-scan/day free tier covers most of your light-tracking needs.
-The strongest case for leaving: you eat US-context cuisines, you want accuracy upgrade, and the AI training mismatch is producing too much manual override.
+The strongest case for staying on Foodvisor: you eat European cuisines regularly, you’re price-sensitive, and your tracking tolerance accepts ±5% error on photo logging.
+The strongest case for leaving: you want measurement-grade accuracy, you eat US or mixed-cuisine plates, or you’ve outgrown the freemium gating.

 Bottom Line